Florida Uses a Metal License Plate With an Alpha Numeric System

 RENEW REGISTRATION BY MAIL:

-License plates can be renewed by mail and returned to the owner.
+License plates can be renewed by mail and will be sent to owner via US Postal Service – regular mail.

 CHANGE OF ADDRESS: